KIMBOSAURUS1/DM1143D-Ideation-and-Prototyping-FA18-McDermott/week02.md

 #### /LAB/

 * __MAKERSPACE TRAINING:__ meet at the MakerSpace, 6 MetroTech Center at 6:30, __do not be late.__
 Bring your student ID, wear close-toed shoes, long pants, tie hair back.
+Bring sketchbook or something to take notes with.

 #### /PRESENT/